Airlines to give customers ‘nonbinary’ choice under gender

-DALLAS — Major U.S. airlines say they will soon change their ticketing process to give passengers an option to identifying themselves as male or female.
+DALLAS — Major U.S. airlines say they will soon change their ticketing process to give passengers the option of identifying themselves as other than male or female.

-The gender option on airline sites will soon include choices such as “Mx.” or “undisclosed.”
+The gender option on airline sites will soon include choices such “undisclosed” or “unspecified.”
+There could also be the optional title of “Mx.”

 The airlines say they are making the change to be more inclusive in dealing with a diverse population of travelers.